KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the exception that is thrown when you try to insert a null value into a column where System.Data.DataColumn.AllowDBNull is set to false.

-    throw [System.Data.NoNullAllowedException]::New("you try to insert a null value into a column where System.Data.DataColumn.AllowDBNull is set to false.")
+    throw [System.Data.NoNullAllowedException]::New('you try to insert a null value into a column where System.Data.DataColumn.AllowDBNull is set to false.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.NoNullAllowedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.NoNullAllowedException.aspx)